gennadiy-gaysha/PP_5_art_showcase/README.md

 The inability of the W3C Validator to access specific routes in this React application is attributed to the nature of Single Page Application (SPA) Routing.
 Like many modern web applications built with frameworks such as React, this app employs client-side routing.
 While users perceive that they are navigating between different pages, the transitions are actually managed by JavaScript, which dynamically handles navigation and content rendering without real page reloads.
 However, for an external service like the W3C Validator to directly access a particular route, the server's configuration plays a crucial role.
 The server must be set up to always serve the main index.html file of the SPA for any route, which then lets the React application take over routing on the client side.
 The current server configuration, not adjusted to accommodate this requirement, and results in a 404 error when attempting to directly access URLs, as observed.

+Therefore to validate other project's pages html code, Direct Input was applied.
+For this purpose HTML code for these pages was copied from "View source page" and pasted into [W3C Markup Validator](https://validator.w3.org/) - Direct Input tab.
+Here are the results:

+To validate the HTML code of the project's other pages, the "Direct Input" was employed.
+For this purpose, the HTML code was copied from the 'View Source page' source and pasted into the [W3C Markup Validator](https://validator.w3.org/) under the 'Direct Input' tab.
+Here are the results:

+- Product details page:

 #### CSS

 The project's CSS code was checked for syntax errors using the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) service, confirming it met the standards without any errors or warnings.